#1 - copy

 If you are going straight down the wave, this means you estimated that the wave will peel slowly, giving you the time to go far down the wave and do a carve.
 Right at the take off, your feet should be positioned further back on the surfboard (at the X’s on the previous illustration).
 Having the back foot far back on the tail, over the fins, is the best way to get control and to change direction.

-If you decided to trim in the middle of the wave, this means you’re thinking that the wave will break quickly.
+If you decided to trim in the middle of the wave, this means you’re thinking that the wave will break fast.
 If this is the case, you need a maximum of speed right from the beginning, so make sure your feet land further up on the surfboard during your take off (at the O’s on the previous illustration).

 Your back foot is Key

-It’s much easier to carve and pivot sharply when your back foot is completely at the back of the traction pad.
 The more you progress, the more you understand the importance of the back foot.
 Putting pressure on the back foot engages the rails and the fins of the surfboard, which is key to many surfing manoeuvers.

 According to many professional surf coaches, the #1 mistake of intermediate and advanced surfers is not putting the back foot far back enough on the board.